-There's a great selection of fudge and candy shops in Traverse City but few can claim the longevity of Doug Murdick's Fudge, which has been in business for 49 years.
+There's a great selection of fudge and candy shops in Traverse City but few can claim the longevity of Doug Murdick's Fudge, which has been in business for 50 plus years.
 They have the usual assortment of flavors, like vanilla, chocolate, and maple, but the real treats here are the black cherry and chocolate cherry fudge.
-The price is the same whether you ask for a quarter, half, or full pound, making it affordable to buy a small quantity and easy to mix and match.
+The price point is the same whether you ask for a quarter, half, or full pound, making it affordable to buy a small quantity and easy to mix and match.

 3.)
 The Cherry-Themed Shops.